YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 * [Github](https://github.com/Raise3D/Marlin-Raise3D-N-Series/blob/master/Marlin/Marlin_main.cpp)
 * [Forum](https://forum.raise3d.com/viewtopic.php?t=16362)

-## 1. Set Slicer Parameters
+## 1. Set Initial Slicer Parameters
 Load default cura profile "Extra Fast", which has a layer height of 0.3mm.
+Oozing is the bane of dual extrusion.
+I decided to deploy Pro2 as a single extruder system.
+For this to work, treat it as a dual extruder in Cura but only enable one of the extruders.

-> Layer height = 0.3; //An integer multiple of the Z resolution and should be less than 80% of nozzle diameter. [stepper motor magic number](https://www.youtube.com/watch?v=WIkT8asT90A).
+> Layer height = 0.3/0.15; //An integer multiple of the Z resolution and should be less than 80% of nozzle diameter. [stepper motor magic number](https://www.youtube.com/watch?v=WIkT8asT90A).
 [Which layer height gives you the strongest 3D prints](https://www.youtube.com/watch?v=fbSQvJJjw2Q&t=644s).
-> Initial Layer Height = 0.3-0.1 = 0.2; // Set the initial layer height (ILH) so that the distance from the buildplate is the layer height.
+> Initial Layer Height = 0.3-0.1 = 0.2/0.05; // Set the initial layer height (ILH) so that the distance from the buildplate is the layer height.
 I used a piece of paper 0.1mm thick to level the bed.
 ILH == multiple of Z-resolution && (<= 80% of nozzle size)
-> Line Width = 0.7/0.3; //Prefer easy to remove support structure.
-Minimum Line Width = Nozzle Size + Layer Height;  Maximum Line Width = Nozzle Flat Size + Layer Height;  [understand line width](https://dyzedesign.com/2018/07/3d-print-speed-calculation-find-optimal-speed/#:~:text=A%20general%20rule%20of%20thumb,bigger%20nozzles%20and%20layer%20height.)
+> Line Width = 0.7/0.45; //Minimum Line Width = Nozzle Size + Layer Height;  Maximum Line Width = Nozzle Flat Size + Layer Height;  [understand line width](https://dyzedesign.com/2018/07/3d-print-speed-calculation-find-optimal-speed/#:~:text=A%20general%20rule%20of%20thumb,bigger%20nozzles%20and%20layer%20height.)
-> Support Extruder = Right Extruder;
-> Support Line Width = 0.3; // If the right extruder is selected as the support extruder, Cure automatically uses its line width as the support line width.
+> Support Line Width = 0.3/0.3; //Experiment with a smaller than nozzle diameter support line width.
+If the right extruder is selected as the support extruder, Cure automatically uses its line width as the support line width.

-> Wall Extruder / Top Bottom Extruder = Left Extruder;
 > Wall Line Count = Top Layers = Bottom Layers = 4; //[1-2-3-4-5-6 layers <=> 5-10-15-20-25-30% Infill](https://www.youtube.com/watch?v=sAZpnlzCwiU)
 > Infill = 20%;
 > Top/Bottom Pattern = Bottom Pattern Initial Layer = Zig Zag;  //Prefer Top Bottom Layer number a multiple of 2 if Zig Zag
 > Optimize Wall Printing Order = True;
 > Z Seam Alignment = Random;
 > Print Thin Walls = True;
-> Infill Extruder = Left Extruder;
 > Infill Pattern = Gyroid;  //[increased strength for the lowest weight.](https://support.ultimaker.com/hc/en-us/articles/360012607079-Infill-settings) [Testing 3D printed infill pattern.](https://www.youtube.com/watch?v=upELI0HmzHc)
 > Connect Infill Lines;
 > Randomize Infill Start;
 > Infill Travel Optimization = On;

-### Set Temperature
+### Set Temperatures
-> Printing Temperature = 210/210 Celsius;  // Set and use a temperature tower to tune later.
+> Printing Temperature = 200/195 Celsius;  // Set and use a temperature tower to tune later.
-> Initial / Final Printing Temperature / Standby Temperature = 210/210; // Set this to be equal to the print temperature to save print time.
+> Initial / Final Printing Temperature / Standby Temperature = 200/195; // Set this to be equal to the print temperature to save print time.
-> Build Plate Temperature = 45;  //I levelled the bed at this temperature.
-Make the nozzle and bed reach their target temperature at the same time to save time.
+> Build Plate Temperature = 35;  //Prefer levelling the bed at this temperature.
-> Z Hop after Extruder Switch Height = 0mm/0mm;  // None-zero value cases layers to misalign.
+> Z Hop after Extruder Switch Height = 0mm/0mm;  // Z Hop cases layers to misalign.

 ### Optimize Part Cooling
 I customized all fans to cool the hot end instead of the printed parts.
 > Minimum Layer Time = 20s;  // Time required for a droplet of filament to cool and harden naturally.
-> Minimum Layer Speed = 0.5mm/s;  // Remove this constraint
+> Minimum Layer Speed = 0.5mm/s;  // Set a small value to remove the effect of this constraint

 ### Set Print Speed (extrusion rate)
-> Print Speed = 60/95; // Set to about 80% of [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/) for an even filament extrusion.
-> Support Speed = ; // When selected, Cura automatically uses the second extruder's print speed as the support speed.
+> Print Speed = Support Speed = 75/130; // [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/) When the second extruder is selected as the support extruder, Cura automatically uses its print speed as the support speed.
 > Initial Layer Speed = 20mm/s; //[Tune First Layer.](https://www.youtube.com/watch?v=pAFDEn3wGYo)

 ### Optimize Acceleration and Jerk ([reference](https://github.com/Raise3D/Marlin-Raise3D-N-Series/blob/master/Marlin/Marlin_main.cpp) | [reference](https://marlinfw.org/docs/gcode/M204.html))